 Tips

-Dry the Wings Really Well
+Make Sure the Wings Are Really Dry

 Use Aluminum-Free Baking Powder

-Don’t Overcrowd the Basket
+Don’t Crowd the Basket

-Lay the wings out in a single layer with a little space between each one.
-For 2 pounds of wings, you’ll most likely need to cook in two batches depending on the size of your air fryer.
+Lay them in a single layer with a little space between each one.
+For 2 pounds of wings, you’ll probably need to cook them in two batches.
+Keep the first batch on a wire rack in a 200°F oven so they stay warm and crispy while the second batch cooks.

 Related Recipes